-If they bring back everything from years past, there will be special musical performances, a "cocoa bar” with Elftenders, a kids zone with games and craft zone for kids to decorate gingerbread houses.
+If they bring back everything from years past, there will be special musical performances, a "cocoa bar” with Elftenders, a kids zone with games, and a craft zone for kids to decorate gingerbread houses.

 Other Christmas Tree Lightings for 2023:

 - LA Civic Center - Dates unconfirmed.

 - El Pueblo in Downtown LA - Dates unconfirmed, still planned.

 - Beverly Hills - Dates unconfirmed.

 - The Grove in LA - Dates unconfirmed.

-- Third Street Promenade in Santa Monica - Dates unconfirmed, still planned.
+- Third Street Promenade in Santa Monica - Dec 1st, 2023

 This market does really feature unique items!
 It is one of the best markets to visit, It is also held at other times of the year.

 This holiday season pop-up market takes place in December (dates to be announced) at Union Station on the South Patio.

 There will be unique gifts by local artisans and craftspeople.
 Plus, Union Station will be festively decorated!

 The name says it all - this will be an unusual market.
-It is held in Pasadena on November 20th and 21st, 2021 from 11 am - 7 pm.
-There will also be an art fair in Burbank on December 11th and 12th, 2021.
+It is held in Pasadena on November 18th & 19th, 2023 from 11 am - 7 pm.
+There will also be an art fair in Burbank on December 9th and 10th, 20231.
 It is free to enter.